jason-kerney/joyeuse/bin/types.md

     }
 ```

-_hidden:_ addes 'hidden' to the flags array if it does not exist.
+_hidden:_ adds 'hidden' to the flags array if it does not exist.
-_readonly:_ addes 'readonly' to the flags array if it does not exist.
+_readonly:_ adds 'readonly' to the flags array if it does not exist.
 _init:_ takes a function that returns the type named in the type field.
 This is will be used to create the initial value for the column.